 The diet has stages, and depending on your situation; it will determine how long you will be in each stage.

-Stage one consisted of bone broth, soft vegetables, and fermented foods.
-This was by far the hardest phase and I am forever thankful that I had a very easy going boy that wasn’t picky at all.
-The poor dear ate vegetable soup in my homemade bone broth for breakfast, lunch, and dinner.
+Stage one consisted of broth, soft vegetables, and fermented foods.
+This was by far the hardest phase, and I am forever thankful that I had a very easy going boy that wasn’t picky at all.
+The poor dear ate vegetable soup with my homemade bone broth for breakfast, lunch, and dinner.

 He also had homemade sauerkraut at every single meal.

 WE SLOWLY ADDED IN MORE FOODS

-We continued with the soups but added in chicken and beef.
+We continued with the soups but added chicken and beef.
 I started giving him eggs, which made life so much easier.
-This is when I started making my butternut squash pancakes!
+This was when I started making my butternut squash pancakes!